John Masefield: Later years

-After his appointment Masefield was awarded the Order of Merit by King George V and many honorary degrees from British universities.
+After his appointment, Masefield was awarded the Order of Merit by King George V and many honorary degrees from British universities.
 In 1937 he was elected President of the Society of Authors.
+In 1938 he was awarded the Shakespeare Prize, one of the only two such awards made by the Hamburg-based Alfred Toepfer Foundation before the Second World War.
 Masefield encouraged the continued development of English literature and poetry, and began the annual awarding of the Royal Medals for Poetry for a first or second published edition of poems by a poet under the age of 35.
 Additionally, his speaking engagements called him further away, often on much longer tours, yet he still produced significant amounts of work in a wide variety of genres.
 To those he had already used he now added autobiography, producing New Chum, In the Mill, and So Long to Learn.

 It was not until he was about 70 that Masefield slowed his pace, mainly due to illness.
 In 1960 Constance died aged 93, after a long illness.
 Although her death was heartrending, he had spent a tiring year watching the woman he loved die.
-He continued his duties as Poet Laureate.
+He continued his duties as poet laureate.
 In Glad Thanksgiving, his last book, was published when he was 88 years old.

 In late 1966 Masefield developed gangrene in his ankle.
 This spread to his leg and he died of the infection on 12 May 1967.
 In accordance with his stated wishes, he was cremated and his ashes were placed in Poets' Corner in Westminster Abbey.
 However, the following verse by Masefield was discovered later, addressed to his "Heirs, Administrators, and Assigns":

 Legacy

 The Masefield Centre at Warwick School, which Masefield attended, and John Masefield High School in Ledbury, Herefordshire, have been named in his honour.

+The Cheshire Home built on the site of his final home at Burcot, Oxfordshire is named after him.

 Interest groups such as the John Masefield Society ensure the longevity of Masefield's opus.
 In 1977 Folkways Records released an album of readings of some of his poems, including some read by Masefield himself.
 Recordings preserved include Masefield's 1914 Good Friday.